Learn about four learning styles and tips for identifying the one that fits your child best.

 - Aptitude in sports, dance or other physical activities

 - Frequent use of gestures when speaking or explaining things

 - An interest in hands-on activities such as writing and drawing

 Visual learners, on the other hand, are observant of the world around them.
+This is also referred to as the “spatial” learning style.
 Children who are visual learners may show a keen interest in photographs and illustrations.
 They also tend to retain information presented to them on screens (whether computers, televisions or movies).
 However, they can struggle with projects requiring “outside the box” thinking.

 Signs your child is a visual learner: